+For further information please visit our opt-out help page.
 It is important to remember that this does not mean that you will no longer receive advertising when you are using the internet.
-It just means that the advertising you see displayed on websites will not be customised to you and your interests and may be less relevant to you.
+It just means that the advertising you see displayed on websites will not be customized to you and your interests and may be less relevant to you.

 No. It simply means that the advertising you see on some websites will be more relevant to you and your interests.

-No. You will not see or experience any difference when online.
-Behavioural advertising simply aims to make display advertising more relevant to you.
+No. Behavioral advertising simply aims to make display advertising more relevant to you.
+You will not see or experience any difference when online

-Signatories to the Australian Best Practice Guideline recognise that some interest segments are sensitive in some contexts.
 Signatories have committed to exercising careful judgment when dealing with these interest segments according to the Australian Best Practice Guideline.
+Signatories to the Australian Best Practice Guideline recognize that some interest segments are sensitive in certain contexts.